 - Graph Editor is where you can visually add connections in between fragments.
 Here you can define the relationship between screens.
 It is somewhat similar to but not fully featured like XCode's segue editor.

-- Attribute editor or Inspector is where we can edit all kind of properties regarding transitions.
-Such as adding arguments list for this transition, transitional animations, and DeepLinks.
+- Attribute editor or Inspector is where we can edit all kinds of properties regarding transitions, such as adding arguments list for this transition, transitional animations, and DeepLinks.

 Implementing Navigation API